-Picture your perfect beach… we are confident it resembles one of the beaches of Mauritius!
+Picture your perfect beach… we are confident it resembles one of the best beaches of Mauritius!

 Whether you travel to the north, east, south, or west coast of this idyllic island, beautiful beaches are guaranteed.